 A full training manual to Types and Teams is here.

 * * *

 These processes don’t mean that we don’t have problems.
-We have them all the time.
+We have them all the time (in fact, our lab book contains a protocol on apologies for that reason!).
 But we work through our issues equitably, supportively, and consistently.
-As a result, lab members are collectively able to take on riskier work, act autonomously, stretch their limits and skills, and have fun doing it.
-CLEAR currently has 18 lab members and 2 faculty members working on close to 20 unique projects, an impossible set up unless everyone is supporting one another consistently, selflessly, and in good humour.
+As a result, lab members are collectively able to take on riskier work, act well together, stretch their limits and skills, and have fun doing it.
+CLEAR has between 15-25 members working on close to 20 unique projects, an impossible setup unless everyone is supporting one another consistently, selflessly, and in good humour.
+That takes structure.